beeper/sdk-docs/README.md

 # Widgets

 Widgets are webpages that live on the sidebar of Beeper.
 They can access data from a chat in Beeper, such as messages and a list of users.
 They can also take actions, such as sending messages on the user's behalf.

+[//]: # (TODO: make this better. widgets are unique and mostly unprecedented in major chat networks; now people can have them in any)

 ## Get started in 5 minutes